Professor of Pediatrics, Pulmonary

 Co-Director, Cystic Fibrosis Therapeutics Development Network (CFTDN)

 Dr. Nicole Mayer-Hamblett is the director of the Children’s Core for Biomedical Statistics (CCBS) and a co-director of the CFTDN.
-Her research interests include the development of novel longitudinal analysis methodology and maximizing the efficiency of using repeated measures in randomized clinical trials.
+Her research interests include developing novel longitudinal analysis methodology and maximizing the efficiency of using repeated measures in randomized clinical trials.
 Hamblett provides statistical training to clinical researchers and scientists through guest lectures and short courses, with applications to both the preclinical and clinical fields.
-As director of the CCBS, Hamblett oversees the statistical consultation to several pediatrics faculty members throughout Seattle Children’s and uses her expertise in the conduct and analysis of pediatric studies to collaborate in the development of both local and NIH grant submissions.
+As director of the CCBS, Hamblett oversees the statistical consultation to several pediatrics faculty members throughout Children’s and uses her expertise in the conduct and analysis of pediatric studies to collaborate in the development of both local and NIH grant submissions.